Museums

 Step into Early New England!
 Explore 11 museum houses with trained guides, world-class antiques, special exhibitions, all in the heart of a 330-year old village.
 Enjoy family programs, special events, distinctive shopping, and café dining.

 Built in 1798 as the original Deerfield Academy building, it opened in 1880 as a museum to preserve and display collections as a "direct memorial of the inhabitants of this valley, both Indian and Puritan."
 19 exhibition rooms.
-Open May 1-Oct.
-31 Daily 11am-5 pm.
+Open May 1 - Oct.
+31, Tuesday through Sunday, 11 am - 4:30 pm.
 Rts.
 5 & 10.

-Although Susan B. Anthony only lived in Adams for the first six years of her life she was still influenced by the beliefs and aspirations of the Quaker community in her home town.
-Her great-grandfather wasa pioneer settler here and one of the founding members of the East Hoosac Meeting.
-She devoted the greater part of her life to seeking justice as an abolitionist against alavery and as a suffragette for the rights of woman to vote.
-Here inner light must have guided her through the darkness of this world.
+Although Susan B. Anthony lived in Adams for only the first six years of her life, she was greatly influenced by the beliefs and aspirations of her hometown Quaker community.
+Her great-grandfather was a pioneer settler here and one of the founding members of the East Hoosac Meeting.
+Anthony devoted the greater part of her life seeking justice as an abolitionist against slavery and as a suffragette for the rights of woman to vote.
+Her inner light guided her through the darkness of this world.

 The Williamstown House of Local History was founded in 1941 to preserve and to promote knowledge of the town's history.
 Our goal is to document the diverse people and buildings, the associations and businesses, the institutions and events, that form the town's history from the earliest days to the present time.